Sebastenhauer/nlp-repo/README.md

 6: define textname, language, cleaned text (= subselect certain linguistic elements), nouns, verbs, adjectives and named entities

-7: story all these data along with the original text in a pandas dataframe in the directory from which the documents are parsed
+7: store this data along with the original texts in a pandas dataframe in the directory from which the documents are parsed

 8: output a graphical summary of the documents in a html with the package scattertext (does not work currently if only one language is predicted!)